Cross-Gender Communication in Cyberspace

 Questions also arise about the effects that CMC will have on face-to-face

 interactions.
-Will the directness of online communication help people in
+Will the directness of online communication help people

 their face-to-face interactions?
 Gerard van der Leun, in the premier issue

-of Wired, describes how a previously "shy and retiring" woman, after
+of Wired, describes how a previously "shy and retiring" woman,

-flirting as "This is a naked lady" online, gradually became "her online
+flirting as "This is a naked lady" online, gradually became

 personality lewd, bawdy, sexy" (van der Leun, 1993).
 Many other net